CorrelateVisuals/CorrelateVisuals/README.md

 ### 👋 Hi
-I'm Jakob and I'm focused on knowledge modelling and data visualization , specializing in C++, Python, Vulkan and GLSL.
+I'm focused on knowledge modelling and data visualization , specializing in C++, Python, Vulkan and GLSL.
 My expertise extends to CUDA, OpenCL and TouchDesigner for (interactive) data-visualizations.
 I'm dedicated to unleashing the potential of computer science through insightful data visualizations.
 Join me in exploring the realms of data-driven creativity and cutting-edge computational techniques.

 <!--
 **CorrelateVisuals/CorrelateVisuals** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.